hpi-swa-teaching/MarkdownEditor/packages/BaselineOfMarkdownEditor.package/BaselineOfMarkdownEditor.class/README.md

-A BaselineOfMarkdownEditor is the baseline of the MarkdownEditor.
+BaselineOfMarkdownEditor is the baseline of the MarkdownEditor.

-Instance Variables